 Here are some ideas of advanced features that can increase the value of your job board:

 1. Application Tracking System

 This feature allows recruiters to track applicants' progress on the way to employment like passing screening tests, interviews, and providing required documents.

 Some platforms have this feature built-in while others prefer to integrate with third-party providers.
-One of the ready-built ATS services that provides an API integration is Workable, a flexible, mobile-friendly platform.
+One of the ready-built ATS services that provide an API integration is Workable, a flexible, mobile-friendly platform.

 47% of 506 surveyed companies use video interviewing to speed up the hiring process, especially when they deal with candidates who aren’t local.